takeshivvv/furima-30339/README.md

 ### Association

-- has_many :item
+- has_many :items
-- has_many :buyer
+- has_many :buyers